alicekellings/Sidebuzcom/src/content/blog/the-ultimate-budgeting-blueprint-for-millennials-and-small-business-owners.md

-## Crunching the Numbers – Free or Paid, and Is It Worth It?
+## Crunching the Numbers �?Free or Paid, and Is It Worth It?

-Budgeting app users typically fall into one of two categories – those content with the offerings of free versions and those willing to invest in premium features.
+Budgeting app users typically fall into one of two categories �?those content with the offerings of free versions and those willing to invest in premium features.
 It’s essential to weigh the benefits against the costs to determine your ROI.